NORFOLK COUNTY BOWLS ASSOCIATION

 19. A player who has played three times for a County Team will be awarded a County Badge.

-20. (a) A Male Player or Female Player in Mixed Competitions who wins a County Championship will be awarded a County Badge.
-He / She will also receive a County Lapel Badge, or swinger to denote the year of achievement, or any National badge or swinger as appropriate.
+20. A Male Player or Female Player in Mixed Competitions who wins a County Championship will be awarded National Championship badge and swinger to denote the year of achievement providing they attend and play at the National Finals.

 21. No alteration to this Constitution, County Competition, Championship Rules, or the Laws of the Games shall be made except at the Annual General Meeting of the Association.
 Notice of any suggested alterations shall be given to the Secretary by the 1st October and notice there of shall be sent to all of the Executive, Honorary Life Members, affiliated Clubs and Leagues at least 14 days before the Annual General Meeting of the Association.
 Any club or individual proposing or seconding any changes to the rules or constitution should attend the AGM to put forward their proposal and answer any questions.
 If you don’t attend the proposal will not be put forward.

-24. That Cup donors be approached if available and offered the opportunity to award them on finals day.
-That were possible Cup donor’s names be printed in the County Handbook with register of past winners.
+That Cup donors be approached if available and offered the opportunity to award them on finals day.
+That where possible Cup donor’s names be printed in the County Handbook with register of past winners.

 The welfare of the individual is paramount;